 The increase presences of foreign military bases in the continent of Africa by imperialist powers have raised many questions.
 The security, economic, and political interests of some nations have been forwarded as the motives behind such a move.
 However, while nationalists and Pan ‘Africanists’ across the world viewed it as a move designed to re-colonize the continent; the resources of the continent unquestionably remain an incessant target.

-Below are some of the countries in Africa with foreign military basses:
+Below are some of the countries in Africa with foreign military bases:

 Ivory Coast: The former French colony gained Independence in 7th August 1960.
 However, Ivory Coast still hosts France’s “Les Force Francaises en Cote d’ivoire” military base.
 France still maintains considerable political influence over Ivory Coast.

 Kenya: Kenya is among the few former British colonies (if not the only one) who host foreign military bases.
-Its host the ‘British Arm Training Unit Kenya’.
-This came to be through a Defence Cooperation Agreement between Kenya that allowed up to 10,000 British Service Personnel per year to be deployed in Kenya for military exercise.
+It hosts the ‘British Arm Training Unit Kenya’.
+This came to be through a Defence Cooperation Agreement between Kenya that allowed up to 10,000 British Service Personnel per year to be deployed in Kenya for a military exercise.
 There was, however, a diplomatic dispute regarding the agreement in 2013 toward 2015.
-Kenya gained independence from the United Kingdom on 12 December, 1963.
+Kenya gained independence from the United Kingdom on 12 December 1963.
 It is one of the economic giants of East Africa.

 Federal Republic of Somalia: Somalia has an estimated population of 14.3 million.
 The former Italian colony gained independence in 1960.
 It is one of most the troubled countries in Africa.
 A flexing imperialist power, Turkey runs a military base in Somalia called “Camp TURKSOM” with more than 1000 personnel.
 The United States of America is also present in Somalia busy (or pretending) chasing leaders of Al-Shabaab.